electric-cloud-community/EC-DSLIDE/README.md

 ## Support information
 This tool has had very little testing.
 It was developed with the ElectricFlow SDK 6.0.

+The tool uses the ElectricFlow REST API.
+Some users have experienced problems accessing the REST documentation and API; the workaround is to place the file restapi.conf (in the same directory as this README file) in the ElectricFlow Apache conf/conf.d directory and restart the commanderApache service.

 Seem to work fine on Chrome and Firefox.
 It does not seem to run on Internet Explorer.

 ## Acknowledgements